 This past year is the year where I believe the board has shown its best moves.
 We changed administrations, changed supervisory unions and merged the towns of Landgrove, Londonderry, Peru and Weston into a RED.
 It was a lot of work and all good stuff for our students, parents, members of our educational community, and taxpayers.
 The changes leave Flood Brook and our pre-k and secondary educational system in a strong position to thrive and continue their success as one of the finest school systems in Vermont.

 I want to thank everybody on current and past boards for their help, consideration of all issues that came before us and their amazing ability to remain thoughtful and unbiased in their decisions.
-And mostly, I want to encourage other civic minded people who have a commitment to the education of the young people in our community as well as a commitment to the taxpayers, to come forward and serve.
-It is well worth it.

 Douglas S Friant